robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

 ## Write Meaningful Names

-**We name things all the time**, we name our variables, functions, class, arguments, and files, because of it we need to do this well.
+**We name things all the time** we name our variables, functions, class, arguments, and files, because of it we need to do this well.

 This topic is so important that [Uncle Bob](https://twitter.com/unclebobmartin) wrote an entire chapter about it in the [Clean Code book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 To write meaningful names you can follow some rules:

-- Use pronounceable names
+- Use pronounceable names.
-- Use searchable names
+- Use searchable names.
-- Do not use abbreviations
+- Do not use abbreviations.
-- Function names should be verbs
+- Function names should be verbs.

 The chosen name should answer these questions:

 - Why does it exist?
-- What is it does?
+- What does it do?
 - How is it used?

 The name should reveal its intention.